HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/README.md

 }
 ```

-If you are using one of the spatial transcriptomics pipelines provided along the Oligo Designer Toolsuite, consider citing in addition the paper:
+If you are using the SCRINSHOT, MERFISH or SeqFISH+ pipeline provided along the Oligo Designer Toolsuite, consider citing in addition the paper:

 ```
 @article {kuemmerle2024probe,